AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

    profiles.
 For sub-Sahara Africa it is also possible to estimate endogenously these time series data based on editable parameters and build-in load demand archetypes

 #. **Configuration and Optimization setup**: Set the model's general parameters, such as the number of periods (e.g., 8760 for hourly analysis) and the
-   the total duration of the project, specific features and modes such as MILP formulation, Multi-Objective optimization, Grid connection etc. as well as specific model's optimization goals and constraints, such as aiming for a minimum renewable penetration or a certain level of battery independence.
+   total duration of the project, specific features and modes such as MILP formulation, Multi-Objective optimization, Grid connection etc. as well as specific model's optimization goals and constraints, such as aiming for a minimum renewable penetration or a certain level of battery independence.

 #. **Component Selection**: Choose the technologies to include, like PV panels or wind turbines of a specific model, and define their capacities and